Africa

 Anchor point: Overview

-Africa has 18% of the world’s population but generates just 2% of the world’s electricity.
+Africa has 19% of the world’s population but accounts for just 3.1% of global electricity demand.
 The vast majority of people who live without access to electricity are found in sub-Saharan Africa.
-For those that do have access, power supplies are unreliable and use per person is far lower than the global average.
+For those who do have access, power supplies are often unreliable, and consumption per person is far lower than the global average.

 Anchor point: Data